Red-Portal/WidebandDoA.jl/README.md

 # WidebandDoA

 This repository provides the code to reproduce the paper:
-> Bayesian Wideband Direction-of-Arrival Estimation with RJMCMC
+> Fully Bayesian Wideband Direction-of-Arrival Estimation with RJMCMC

 ## Installation